Technology Blog Posts by SAP

 Thresholds must be customized for each system.
 They cannot be set correctly by default, because default values would be either too high or too low.

-A possible improvement on the SAP side would be to explicitly state in warning messages that they originate from the Memory Analysis configuration.
+A possible improvement on the SAP side would be to state explicitly in warning messages that they originate from the Memory Analysis configuration.

-Threshold meaning from Admin Guide:
+Threshold meaning from the Admin Guide

-If this property is enabled then the following properties will be active and recognized by the server:
+If this property is enabled, then the following properties will be active and recognized by the server:

 • Memory Maximum Threshold